MrKriegler/20something/README.md

 I really put a lot of effort into the test project as I would like to show you what I know in a usable manner.
 Its this reason I did 2 of my API calls in a RESTFUL manner and the rest through the socket server.
-I also decided to build a basic state machine for the game, its not really needed at the moment but as I work on the game it will make adding rules between states easier.
+I also decided to build a basic state machine for the game, its not really needed at the moment but as I work on the game I think it will make adding rules between game states easier.

 There are improvements to be made and I will definitely keep working on the project to make them in the future but I am happy with the result

 I decided to use Nodejs, REACT, Redux and Mongodb for my stack as its one I have worked with before besides REACT.
-I am more of a VUEjs user but after reading that you use REACT-NATIVE (although not 100% the same) I decided to build the frontend in REACT with REDUX to help me communicate easier with the socket server.
-I did this by adding redux middleware to handle socket events.
+I am more of a VUEjs user but after reading that you use REACT-NATIVE (although not 100% the same) I decided to build the frontend in REACT with REDUX.
+I made it easier to talk to the websockets by adding a redux middleware to handle socket events.

+If I had more time I would ideally like to write some tests and will be doing so in the future to make it easier to contribute to.
+I like to use mocha and chai when testing the api and cypress for the front end.
+I have been investigating jest as well.

-Thanks again
+Thanks again and I look forward to your feedback

 ## Run Game